From Sub-eikonal DIS to Quark Distributions and their High-Energy Evolution: Evolution equation

 We emphasize, however, that in the present work we do not derive a separate closed evolution equation directly in the single variable $\xi=\ln(1/x_B)$.
 Rather, we identify the kinematic regime in which the longitudinally constrained transverse phase space converts the second logarithm into a logarithm of energy, and in this symmetric double-logarithmic regime we recover the corresponding ladder exponent.

 Thus, the present formalism clarifies the relation between the operator evolution of $Q_1$ and the Kirschner-Lipatov double-logarithmic quark-exchange formalism~\cite{Kirschner:1982qf,Kirschner:1983di}.
 More precisely, with independent transverse phase space one obtains the mixed longitudinal-transverse DLA encoded in eq.~\eqref{Q1-dla-local}; after imposing the longitudinally dependent transverse bound, one recovers the genuine double logarithm of energy and, in the symmetric regime, the fixed-coupling exponent \eqref{KL-ladder}.
-This is the same ladder exponent that appears in the non-singlet channel, while keeping the full finite-$N_c$ color factor $C_F$ rather than only its strict large-$N_c$ limit $N_c/2$~\cite{Kovchegov:2018znm, Kovchegov:2017lsr}.
+This is the same ladder exponent that appears in the non-singlet channel, while keeping the full finite-$N_c$ color factor $C_F$ rather than only its strict large-$N_c$ limit $N_c/2$~\cite{Kovchegov:2018znm, Kovchegov:2017lsr, Kovchegov:2015pbl,Borden:2023ugd,Borden:2025ehe}.

-In the polarized sector, the same reasoning applies to the helicity operator $Q_5$.
-Thus, in the strict ladder approximation, the evolution of $Q_5$ has the same mixed double-logarithmic functional form as \eqref{Q1-solution-I0}, and after imposing the longitudinally constrained transverse phase space it leads to the same square-root exponent \eqref{KL-ladder}.
+In the polarized sector, the same reasoning applies to the helicity operator $Q^{{\rm NS},(a)}_5$, while for $Q_5$ we need to consider the mixing with gluon operator.
+Thus, in the strict ladder approximation, the evolution of $Q^{{\rm NS},(a)}_5$ has the same mixed double-logarithmic functional form as \eqref{Q1-solution-I0}, and after imposing the longitudinally constrained transverse phase space it leads to the same square-root exponent \eqref{KL-ladder}.
 Differences with the full Bartels-Ermolaev-Ryskin~\cite{Bartels:1995iu,Bartels:1996wc} result are expected only beyond the strict ladder approximation, where signature-dependent and non-ladder contributions become essential~\cite{Kovchegov:2016zex,Kovchegov:2016weo}.
+The comparison with the full BER result is left for future work.